Connecting employers with brilliant minds

-We do not advertise unpaid internships, so we suggest you pay an intern the pro-rata equivalent of what you would pay a full time employee doing a similar role.
-Full guidance on best practise for high quality internships can be found on our website.
+We do not advertise unpaid internships, so we suggest you pay an intern the pro rata equivalent of what you would pay a full time employee doing a similar role.
+Full guidance on best practice for high quality internships can be found on our website.

 CV books for Full-Time MBA and MSc students are available on request from September each year.
 These can also be filtered based on your requirements if you let us know what you are looking for, such as candidates with specific foreign languages.
 You can contact any of the listed students directly if there is a profile of interest to you.

-We also put together CV books for our Executive MBA and Weekend MBA students, but inclusion in these books in not mandatory.
-Finally, job seeking alumni are not included in our CV books at all, so it is strongly recommended you also post information on our online job board.
+We also put together CV books for our Executive MBA and Weekend MBA students, but inclusion in these books is not mandatory.
+Finally, job-seeking alumni are not included in our CV books at all, so it is strongly recommended you also post information on our online job board.